JakeSteam/blog-programming/_drafts/2023-01-18-displaying-complex-content-inside-jekyll-tables.md

 | Using HTML for content only | ✅ | ✅ | ❌ |
 | Using `{::nomarkdown}` and HTML | ❌ | ❌ | ✅ |

-The following sections will show the detailed results of this testing along with a bit of commentary.
+The following sections will show the code & detailed results of this testing along with a bit of commentary.
 The table's appearance was checked for accuracy in the following scenarios:

 * **Markdown**: Whether the table renders correctly in my markdown editor: [Visual Studio Code](https://code.visualstudio.com/) with [GitHub styled markdown](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles).
 * **GitHub**: Whether the table renders correctly [on GitHub](https://github.com/JakeSteam/blog-programming/blob/main/_drafts/2023-01-18-displaying-complex-content-inside-jekyll-tables.md).